 Depending on the size and industry of the organization, HR managers may conduct employee training and orientation, administer a benefits program, analyze compensation and other competitive data, and prepare budgets.
 They typically report to management regarding HR costs and activities.
 HR managers are highly valued for their role in mitigating risk by keeping organizations compliant with federal, state and local labor laws and regulations.
 The changing nature of human resources requires HR managers to stay on top of all applicable labor legislation, as well as the shifting needs of their employers and employees.

-In larger firms, HR managers often supervise staff or entire departments, such as benefits coordinators, payroll, recruitment and placement specialists and training and development personnel.
+In larger firms, HR managers often supervise staff or entire departments, such as benefits coordinators, payroll, wellness plans, recruitment and placement specialists and training and development personnel.
 They may manage and consult with external partners, such as payroll companies and benefits administrators.
 HR managers are also responsible for collecting and analyzing employee data and maintaining accurate and complete employee records.

 The typical entry path for HR management positions is a bachelor’s degree.
 Some employers show preference to candidates with a combination of business knowledge and HR experience, along with industry certification or a masters in human resources degree.